markboatman/event-booking-front/README.md

 - **This app** allows a user to create and book events.
 It accesses an express graphQL api running on heroku that uses mongoDB and mongoose to persist data related to users and events.

-- This frontend app is an enhanced version of the frontend code presented in this [tutorial](https://academind.com/tutorials/graphql-with-node-react-full-app).
+- This frontend app is an enhanced version this [tutorial](https://academind.com/tutorials/graphql-with-node-react-full-app).

 ### Run the app